Lauren Holmes

 Biography

-Lauren Pearl Holmes (she/her) is a third year PhD candidate in English Literature at the University of Salford.
+Lauren Pearl Holmes (she/her) is a scholar of Puritan preaching literatures and a fourth year PhD candidate in English Literature at the University of Salford.
 She holds a BA (Hons) in English Literature from the University of Salford and an MA in English Literature and American Studies from the University of Manchester.
 She specialises in exploring intersections between women’s religious writing and the activities of radical Puritan sects in the mid-seventeenth century.

-Lauren is the Equality, Diversity, and Inclusion (EDI) lead for the University of Salford's School of Arts, Media and Creative Technology.
-Her project is a community network open to all postgraduate researcher (PGR) parents and carers.
-It aims to find out if there are barriers to good working practices and feelings of belonging in PGR parents and carers.
-It also investigates if a community set up specifically for PGR parents and carers can promote good wellbeing.
+Previously, Lauren she served as an Equality, Diversity, and Inclusion (EDI) lead for the University of Salford's School of Arts, Media and Creative Technology (SAMCT).
+Her EDI lead project was a community network open to all postgraduate researcher (PGR) parents and carers.
+It aimed to find out if there are barriers to good working practices and feelings of belonging in PGR parents and carers.
+It also investigated if a community set up specifically for PGR parents and carers could promote good wellbeing.

 Lauren is also a recipient of the British Association for American Studies' (BAAS) Targeted Research Panel (TRP) Award.
 The fund is supporting three years of research into the history, shape, and development of American Studies in the UK, as well as the discipline’s present and future in an era of higher education crisis.